-Every 10 years the Office for National Statistics (ONS) carries out a census to find out more about the people who live in England and Wales and about the make-up of local neighbourhoods.
+Every 10 years the Office for National Statistics (ONS) carries out a census of everybody in England and Wales.

 The statistics from the responses are used to build a picture of today's society.